 “Carrying minimal weight means stripping down your gear to the bare minimum, and making sure that gear is dialed,” says Aliza LaPierre, an ultrarunner on the Salomon team and Untapped athlete.
 “That includes everything you’re wearing and carrying, from your shoes and socks to your pack, stove, water treatment, hydration system, filter, sleeping kit, and anything else you decide to bring.”

-For starters, you’ll want to swap hiking boots for trail shoes.
+For starters, you’ll want to swap hiking boots for trail running shoes.
 Before you start loading your bag, make a list, and brainstorm what you really need.
 Structure that list to help you think through options of how to best meet your needs.
 Instead of listing all the gear you assume you have to take, consider writing down what you’ll need to meet your goal.